 - MDF > 5 sheets ~ $25

 The Maker Hub reserves to right to limit use of consumables if supplies are running low.
 In addition, though we don’t often police visitor projects, we reserve the right to disallow projects that are egregious wastes of consumables, or to suggest other approaches that use less consumables.
 Classes or clubs that use large amounts of 3D filament or other consumables may also be charged on a case-by-case basis.

 How to reimburse for consumables.
 Here are some options:

 Visitors are encouraged to simply order replacement supplies and have them shipped to the Maker Hub.
-Once the order is placed, visitors may pick from our existing supplies
+Once the order is placed, visitors may pick from our existing supplies.
+Our shipping address is:

 Maker Hub, Lauinger Library

 Sometimes alternative purchases can be made to pay for items instead of replacing them.
 See Maker Hub Manager to make arrangements.